How to Start a Texas Business

 Naming your Texas business is a fairly simple step, but there are two requirements you should be aware of.

+• Your business name must include the appropriate corporate tag.
 If you’re forming an LLC, you should include the words limited liability company, limited company, or an abbreviation such as LLC.
 Names of corporations must include company, incorporated, limited, Co., Corp., Inc., or Ltd.

 • Your business name must be distinguishable from other registered Texas entities.
+Your name cannot be too similar to the name of an existing Texas business.

-The governing document of a Texas LLC is called an operating agreement (also referred to as a “company agreement”).
+The governing document of an LLC is called an operating agreement (also referred to as a “company agreement”).
 Texas corporations are governed by their corporate bylaws.
+Your governing document should address the following questions, among others:

 • What is the ownership percentage of each member?